 One of the biggest surprises one the season for the Oklahoma City Thunder isn't the emergence of Shai Gilgeous-Alexander.
-Nor is it the return to All-Star status for Chris Paul, or that the team is likely headed to the playoffs should the NBA season resume in earnest.
+Nor is it the return to All-Star status for Chris Paul, or that the team is headed to the playoffs.

 It's that Luguentz Dort has become a reliable lockdown defender.

 Dort, who went undrafted in the 2019 NBA Draft, signed a two-way deal with OKC in July.
-Though he's a part of the NBA and the Thunder, being on a two-way deal has some restrictions for the 20-year-old.
-Dort can only spend a maximum of 45 days with the Thunder's main roster and as a result, the team has been using his days sparingly, even going as far as to hold the Canadian out of practice to maximize his allotted days on the court.
+Though he was a part of the NBA and the Thunder, being on a two-way deal had some restrictions for the 20-year-old.
+Dort was only able to spend a maximum of 45 days with the Thunder's main roster and as a result, the team had been using his days sparingly, even going as far as to hold the Canadian out of practice to maximize his allotted days on the court.

 Which makes what he's been able to do before the league-wide shut down even more impressive.

 Dort was called up to play spot minutes with the Thunder in December before earning a full-time starting role in mid-January.
 He has now started in 21 of his 29 outings and has given the team what it sorely lacked - energy and defence.